dreadl0ck/masterthesis/README.md

 The pcaps for the CIC IDS 2018 dataset are provided for each day, as individual capture files per host.
 We merged these into a single pcap file for each day of the dataset.

-After merging we noticed that some captures contained traffic from multiple days, and there decided to clean them to ensure each file would only contain traffic for the desired day.
+After merging we noticed that some merged capture files contained traffic from multiple days, and therefore decided to clean them to ensure each file would only contain traffic for the desired day.
 The _dnn/clean-days.sh_ script is used for this purpose.

 ## Extract generated plots

 The experiment code will generate several plots, to extract them all into a single directory the _dnn/extract-plots.sh_ script can be used.

+## Experiments on Netflow data from the dataset authors

+> TODO: add step by step guide

+Download and install anomaly tool: https://github.com/ppartarr/anomaly

+Experiment scripts:

+- runAudit.sh
+- runExperiments.sh
+- runNetflow.sh

 ## LFS